fenago/ansible-course/md/Lab_9.md

 ansible-playbook -i inventory helloworld.yaml --flush-cache
 ```

-Ansible uses Redis to save host variables, as well as execution
-variables.
-Sometimes, those variables might be left behind and influence
-the following executions.
-By using the [\--flush-cache] option, we
-can avoid this since it will ensure that Ansible flushes the Redis cache
+By using the [\--flush-cache] option, we can ensure that Ansible flushes the Redis cache
 during its execution.

 Now that you have learned how to flush the code cache, let\'s learn how to check for bad syntax.